Burbon13/MobileApplications-Y3/README.md

 ## Reflection

-This was a project built during my Mobile Applications module at Babes Bolyai University.
+This was a project built during my Mobile Applications course at Babes Bolyai University.

 ### Outcomes